AWS Shield Advanced capabilities and options - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 • Health-based detection – You can use Amazon Route 53 health checks with Shield Advanced to inform event detection and mitigation.
 Health checks monitor your application according to your specifications, reporting healthy when your specifications are met and unhealthy when they aren't.
 Using health checks with Shield Advanced helps prevent false positives and provides faster detection and mitigation when a protected resource is unhealthy.
 You can use health-based detection for any resource type except Route 53 hosted zones.
 Shield Advanced proactive engagement is available only for resources that have health-based detection enabled.

-For more information, see Configuring health-based detection using health checks.
+For more information, see Health-based detection using health checks.

 • Protection groups – You can use protection groups to create logical groupings of your protected resources, for enhanced detection and mitigation of the group as a whole.
 You can define the criteria for membership in a protection group so that newly protected resources are automatically included.
 A protected resource can belong to multiple protection groups.